1. Help Center

 certs-secrets.PNG

-Under the Client secrets section, click the 'New client secret' button.
+Under the Client secrets tab, click the "New client secret" button.

 You will be prompted to give the secret a description and select an expiry date.

-After the secret is generated, you will want to save the secret.
-If you navigate away from the page, the secret will be obscured and you will not be able to copy the secret to the clipboard.
+After the secret is generated, you will want to save/copy the secret value (circled in green in the below screenshot).
+If you navigate away from the page, the secret will be obscured and you will not be able to copy the secret value to the clipboard.
 If you do not save the secret or it is obscured, you can always generate another one.
-Keep in mind that if the secret entered in Hook Security is deleted from the application registration or expires the integration will have to be reconfigured.
+Keep in mind that if the secret entered in Hook Security, Inc is deleted from the application registration or expires the integration will have to be reconfigured in Hook Security, Inc.

-Now that you have configured the application and have the IDs and secret at hand, your Azure AD can be integrated with Hook Security.
+Now that you have configured the application and have the IDs and secret at hand, your Azure AD can be integrated with Hook Security, Inc.